Natural Treatment for High Blood Pressure

 - reduced salt intake (usually no more than 2.4 grams of sodium per day)

-The beauty of a natural treatment for high blood pressure is that it also lowers your risk of other diseases such as diabetes or heart disease.
+The beauty of a natural treatment is that it also lowers your risk of other diseases such as diabetes, heart, kidney and lung diseases, and mental illness.

 Regardless of whether or not you need to lose weight, just 20 minutes of exercise that elevates your heart rate can help to lower your blood pressure when done every day.
 Exercises may include walking, jogging, biking, dancing ... just about anything that gets your body moving and your heart pumping.

-Garlic - eating two or three cloves of garlic a day or taking garlic supplements can help decrease blood pressure.
+Garlic - eating two or three cloves of garlic a day or taking garlic supplements can help decrease your numbers.

 Fish Oil – The Omega 3s in fish oil contribute to overall cardiovascular health and have been shown to lower blood pressure.

-Potassium – if you are taking a diuretic for high blood pressure, you may need to increase your potassium intake.
-You can add potassium to your diet by eating bananas or drinking low-fat milk.
+Potassium – if you are taking a diuretic, you may need to increase your potassium intake.
+You can add potassium to your diet by eating tomatoes, bananas and drinking low-fat milk.
 Coconut water is a low-calorie, non-fat way of getting your potassium.

 Spicy food – Spicy food has actually been shown to reduce blood pressure.
 One remedy is to drink a cup of water with 1 teaspoon of cayenne pepper in it every day.
 If you can stomach it, it is worth a try!